-The age group covered by the juvenile court system varies from state to state, but in general most courts follow these general guidelines:
+The age group covered by the juvenile justice system varies from state to state, but in general most courts follow these general guidelines:

 Detaining a Minor

-Police officers do not necessarily have to refer a minor suspect to juvenile court.
-The leeway a police officer is given depends on the state, but in general he or she can elect to:
+Police officers don't necessarily have to refer a minor suspect to juvenile court.
+The leeway a police officer is given depends on the state, but in general they can elect to:

 Handling the Matter "Off the Record"

-Even if a juvenile court officer decides not to formally pursue the matter, he or she may still require the minor to appear before the officer or a judge.
+Even if a juvenile court officer decides not to formally pursue the matter, they may still require the minor to appear before the officer or a judge.
 The officer or judge has a great deal of discretion in dealing out informal judgments, and will at the very least lecture the minor.
 Other potential remedies include requiring counseling, paying a fine, repaying the victim, performing community service or putting the minor on probation.
-Also, if the juvenile court officer believes that the child has been abused or neglected, he or she may initiate proceedings to remove custody of the child from his or her parents.
+Also, if the juvenile court officer believes that the child has been abused or neglected, he or she may initiate proceedings to remove custody of the child from their parents.